GitGuild/TeleMinx/finances.md

 To mitigate risk, the borrower will never buy unless the route has been pre-sold.
 Thus, no stock shall accumulate nor consequential penalties incurred should traffic fail or stop for any reason and no commitment beyond the real time traffic running will be made.

+### Risk Mitigation

+The minimum qualifying amount for a TeleMinx loan contract is 1,000,000 CCUSD.

+The maximum qualifying amount for a TeleMinx loan contract is 50% of the CCUSD TeleMinx has raised.
+That is, if TeleMinx has raised 20,000,000 CCUSD, the maximum loan amount is 10,000,000 CCUSD.

+The lower bound of this range pursues to establish a reasonably substantial barrier to entry to render more effective the evaluation time and resources spent by XTM token holders

+The upper bound of this range renders diversification as a risk management technique an imperative.

 ## XTM token

 Teleminx will issue a cryptograhic token utilizing the Gitguild Blockchain Protocol.